Civilization 6 for Mac gets a Huge Free Update

 For more information on this update and DLC, you can head over to Aspyr's blog.

-Turn-based strategy games are usually light, but Civ VI’s Mac version is a very good-looking strategy game, which is why system requirements are rather high:
+Turn-based strategy games are usually light, but this is a very good-looking strategy game with demanding system requirements:

 - CPU Processor: Intel Core i5 (4 cores)